JoeShook/ZiggyCreatures.FusionCache.Metrics/src/FusionCache.Plugins.Metrics.AppMetrics/docs/README.md

 - `ApplicationName` is defaulted to the executing assembly name.
 - `ApplicationVersion` is defaulted to the executing assembly version.
 - `Prefix` is defaulted to "appMetrics"
-- `MeasurementName` is defaulted to "cache-events"
+- `MeasurementName` is defaulted to "Cache-Events"

   see Examples for usage